Cushion Cut Diamonds Explained

 - Jewelers (on consignment) – The advantage of selling a diamond on consignment is that it will sell closer to the retail price.
 However, it is only advised for those not concerned about how long it will take to sell their diamond.
 Furthermore, the jeweler will charge a commission once it sells.

 - Online Diamond Buyers – WP Diamonds is a great way to sell your diamond quickly, safely and for a competitive price.
 You can have cash within as little as 24 hours of filling out our online form.
 As expert diamond buyers, we know how to accurately value your cushion cut diamond based on the secondhand market.
-We have an easy online process but you can schedule an appointment in one of our many locations: New York, Dallas, LA, London (UK), and Birmingham (UK).
+We have an easy online process but you can schedule an appointment in one of our many locations: New York, London (UK), and Birmingham (UK).